Skip to main content

 How To Close Unused Ports

 The process of closing unused ports depends on your specific device or network configuration.
-The first is to use a port scanner like Telivy to identify which ports are open on your network.
+The first step is to use a port scanner like Telivy to identify which ports are open on your network.
 Next, understand the purpose of the ports and close the service behind the ports if you don’t need them.